Top 10 JavaScript Array Methods Every Web Developer Must Know

 2. reduce()

-This array method is useful in reducing the array to a single value.
-In JavaScript app development as well as web development, reduce( ) array method is used by developers to execute a function that applies to all the elements in the array (from left to right).
+This array method helps reduce the array to a single value.
+In JavaScript app development as well as web development, the reduce( ) array method is used by developers to execute a function that applies to all the elements in the array (from left to right).

 The accumulator saves the return value of the function.
-It should be noted that if any array elements don’t have a value, the function will not be executed to those elements.
+If any array elements don't have a value, the function will not be executed to those elements.
 Also, the values of the existing array will not change.
 The syntax for reduce( ) is:

 arr.reduce(callback( accumulator, currentValue[, index[, array]] )[, initialValue])